testsigmahq/testsigma-docs/src/pages/docs/continuous-integration/circle-ci.md

 ---
 title: "Integrate Testsigma with Circle CI"
-metadesc: " How to integrate Testsigma with Circle CI"
+meta_desc: " How to integrate Testsigma with Circle CI"
 order: 12.17
 page_id: "Integrate Testsigma with Circle CI"
 warning: false